tyronevdm/python-swiss-db/README.md

 # Introduction

 Python module that uses a PostgreSQL database to keep track of players and matches in a game tournament using a swiss style tournament structure.
-This python moduel was built as a final project in  [udacity course - Introduction to relational databsaes](https://www.udacity.com/course/viewer#!/c-ud197)
+This python module was built as a final project in  [udacity course - Introduction to relational databsaes](https://www.udacity.com/course/viewer#!/c-ud197)

 ## Installation